-Grain-free, oil-free, vegan zucchini muffins, prepared in one bowl with no fuss, and minimal muss!
-Made with chickpea flour and flaxseed meal, they are moist, delicious, and loaded with healthy goodness.
+Chickpea flour zucchini muffins made in one bowl with no fuss, and minimal muss!
+They are vegan, grain-free, oil-free, and loaded with healthy goodness.

 Whether you have a final haul from your late summer garden, or a jumbo zucchini “gifted” by a friend or neighbor, I’ve got a great new spin on zucchini bread that will make you celebrate your bounty.

 It’s my 1-Bowl Zucchini Muffins, which are